hjerling/node-jenkins/README.md

 ## Thanks

-Thanks to [Robin Murphy](https://github.com/robinjmurphy) for basic structure of app.
+Thanks to [Robin Murphy](https://github.com/robinjmurphy) for basic structure of module.